Pierre Narcisse

-Mudio Mukutu Pierre Narcisse De Napoli De Suza, known as Pierre Narcisse (Пьер Нарцисс; 19 February 1977 — 21 June 2022), was a Cameroonian-born Russian singer.
+Mudio Mukutu Pierre Narcisse De Napoli De Suza, better known as Pierre Narcisse (Пьер Нарцисс; 19 February 1977 – 21 June 2022), was a Cameroonian-born Russian singer.

 Biography

 Born in Ebone, Cameroon in 1977, Narcisse played football as a child and learned to play saxophone at age 13.
 In the early 1990s, he created a group which performed music at nightclubs, both in the French language and local Cameroonian languages.

 Narcisse moved to Yegoryevsk, where his sister lived and took part in the filming of The Barber of Siberia.
 He then attended the MSU Faculty of Journalism and played for the KVN team of the Peoples' Friendship University of Russia.
 In 2000, he participated in several episodes of the television show 12 Angry Viewers on MTV Russia as a participant.
 In 2001, he appeared on a special edition of the show, replacing Yana Churikova.
 At the same time, he worked for the radio station Hit FM.